In DFIR we often talk about paths and filesystems. However, these are actually more complex than they appear at first glance.

 In the above the string C:\Windows\notepad.exe

-is parsed once into
+is parsed once by glob()

 Many VQL accessors require additional information to be able to